Music Career Finder

 Recording Engineers typically go to college to earn at least a bachelor’s degree, and some continue their studies in graduate school to earn a master’s.
 Their formal training can be in music, audio engineering, electrical engineering, computer science, fine arts, film, multimedia, communications, sound design, or broadcasting.
 There are some excellent sound and audio recording and production programs offered by colleges and universities in the US and Canada.

-Some Recording Engineers are self-taught and became professionals through extensive working experience, although this is becoming increasingly rare.
+Some Recording Engineers are self-taught and become professionals through extensive working experience, although this is becoming increasingly rare.
 There’s a huge body of technical knowledge to assimilate; attending a formal training program allows students to get access to expensive equipment in up-to-date facilities while they learn important principles and techniques.

-If studying music, Recording Engineers will need to play an instrument and complete core music studies, such as music theory, ear-training, arranging, ensembles, and instrumental labs.
+If studying music, Recording Engineers will need to play an instrument and complete core music studies, such as music theory, ear training, arranging, ensembles, and instrumental labs.
 Some programs accept students who do not play an instrument or allow the computer to count as a “digital musical instrument” or DMI.

 Every college is different, and some require musicianship skills while others don’t.
 Instead, they might prefer their students study some area like electrical engineering, computer science, physics, math, or business to support their future career ambitions in audio arts, engineering, and music production.
 Students come to college programs from a wide variety of academic backgrounds.